webofmars/docker-wordpress/README.md

 # webofmars/wordpress

-A base wordpress image with 2 additions :
+A base wordpress image with some small additions :

 * Newrelic agent that can be configured from environnement
 * wp-cli installed
+* mail binary included
+* Apache server-status open to all private subnets ranges

-## configure Newrelic app
+## configure NewRelic agent settings

 Each `NEWRELIC_XXX` environement variable will be converted to the `newrelic.xxx` corresponding setting that will be replaced in newrelic.ini.